Inf166/design-concept-sharing-recipes/README.md

 ## Commit Pattern:
 * [TASK]
-  * Everything that has already been set up but had to be done again
+  * Everything that has already been set up but had to be enhanced
 * [FEATURE]
   * Everything new
 * [BUGFIX]